 How to Get an Irish Standard Mark

 If you manufacture a product which is covered by an Irish Standard, you may apply for an Irish Standard Mark Licence.
 This entitles you to display the Irish Standard Mark on the relevant product or products.
 To be granted an Irish Standard Mark Licence, your quality control systems are tested by NSAI against the relevant Irish Standards.
 To make sure that the required quality levels are maintained in the factory, we conduct ongoing surveillance inspections and tests.
-If you have applied, or intend to apply for an Irish Standard Mark, we suggest you read the Conditions for Use of the NSAI Registered Mark (pdf)

 What are the Advantages?